 “Of course not,” he said, kneeling down beside the tub, speaking quietly.
 “But the God King’s life. . .well, that worries me.”

-“So,” Siri said carefully, “I haven’t been able to decide yet.
+“So,” Siri said, “I haven’t been able to decide yet.
 Do the God Kings actually give up their lives willingly once they have an heir, or are they coerced into it?”

 “I’m not sure,” Bluefingers admitted.
 “But, there are stories.
 Not official ones, of course.
 Ones spoken of by my people regarding the last God King’s death.
 They say that the plague he cured. . .well, he wasn’t even in the city when the ‘curing’ happened.
 My suspicion is that they forced him to give up his Breath to his son, and that killed him.”

 He doesn’t know, Siri thought.
-That Susebron is a mute.
+He doesn’t realize that Susebron is a mute.

 “How closely have you served with the God King?” she asked.

 He shrugged.
 “As close as any servant considered unholy.
-I’m not allowed to touch him or even speak to him.
+I’m not allowed to touch him or speak to him.
 But, princess, I’ve served him all my life.
 He’s not my God, but he’s something better.

 “I think these priests. . .they look upon their Gods as placeholders.
 It doesn’t really matter to them if one person is holding the station or another.
 Me, I’ve served his majesty for my entire life.
 I was hired into the palace as a lad, and I remember Susebron’s childhood.
-I cleaned his quarters during the days.
+I cleaned his quarters.
 He’s not my God, but he is my liege.
 And now these priests are planning to kill him.”

 He turned back to his pacing, wringing his hands a bit.
 “But, there’s nothing to be done.”